 Getting Around Puerto Rico

 San Juan's Tren Urbano (Urban Train) is the first of its kind in the Caribbean.
-You can use it to get from city center to outlying towns like Sagrado Corazon, Santurce or Bayamón.
-What you can't do, however, is use it for access to top sites like El Morro , Calle del Cristo or Fort San Cristobal.
-The metro operates from 5:30 a.m. to 11:30 p.m. every day and costs $1.50 one-way.
+The metro has 16 stops along its single line and spans about 10 miles.
+You can use it to get from the city center to outlying towns like Sagrado Corazon, Santurce or Bayamón.
+What you can't do, however, is use it for access to top sights like El Morro , Calle del Cristo or Fort San Cristobal .

 Ferries are an inexpensive and fairly reliable way to reach both Culebra and Vieques.
 They're operated by the Autoridad de Transporte Marítimo.
 Give yourself plenty of time to reach Ceiba (the ferry port) from San Juan and expect long wait times on the weekend and holidays.